BaderLab/saber/README.md

 # Load a dataset and create a model (provide a list of datasets to use multi-task learning!)
 sp.load_dataset('path/to/datasets/GENIA')
-# (Optional) Load pre-trained word embeddings.
-See 'Resources' below for a good set of embeddings for biomedical text
-sp.load_embeddings('path/to/pretrained_embeddings)
 sp.create_model()

 # Train and save a model